pupizoid/ormlite/README.md

 Let's describe some tags used in example struct:
 - `col` - let you specify custom column name to be scanned to the field
-- `primary` - indicates model primary key, it's basicly used when saving model
+- `primary` - indicates model primary key, it's basically used when saving model
 - `-` - hide field for package so it won't be affected at any kind

 ### QuerySlice
 This is very similar to QueryStruct except that it loads multiple rows in a slice.
-Also QuerySlice for now does not support loading relations due cyclic dependency.

 ### Upsert
 This function is used to save or update existing model, if model has `primary` field and it's value is zero - this model will be inserted to the model's table.
-Otherwise model's row will be updated accordint it's current values.
+Otherwise model's row will be updated according it's current values.
 This function also supports relations except `hasMany`.
 ```go
 err := Upsert(db, &s)
 ```